Freedom of religion in Syria: Religious freedom since the revolution

+During the course of the Syrian civil war, Assad regime's crackdown on religious dissidents have increased, particularly those of Sunni background, over allegations of sympathies with rebel groups.
+In November 2021, Bashar banished the office of Grand Mufti of Syria.

 Since the uprising began in Syria, the country has grown increasingly sectarian, with a sharp divide between Alawites and Shia fundamentalist groups generally supporting the government, and Sunni Muslims and Palestinian refugees generally supporting the Free Syrian Army.
 The presence of Jews in Syria is almost non-existent, and they have not played a significant role in the revolution.

+Syrian Sunnis became subject to relentless persecution and discrimination from the Alawite dominated Baathist apparatus; since the party associates them of being linked with the Syrian opposition.
+As a result, Syria's Sunni community has endured vast majority of the brutalities, ethnic cleansing, massacres and other war crimes perpetrated by the Syrian Arab Army and pro-Assad Alawite militias throughout the course of the deadly Syrian Civil War.

 Societal abuses and discrimination

 There have been occasional reports of minor tensions between religious groups, mainly attributable to economic rivalries rather than religious affiliation.

 In March 2007 there were reports of riots in Al-Hasakah Governorate between Christians and predominantly Muslim Kurds.
 There were reports of three deaths.
 It was unclear whether there was any religious basis to the conflict.

 No official statistics were kept on honor crimes, but there were scattered reports of them in the local media.
 Most prominent was the case of Zahra Ezzo.
 On January 31, 2007, Ezzo was murdered by her brother after being kidnapped and forced to run away by a friend of the family.
 The incidence of honor crimes is believed to be considerably higher in rural areas.

 Social conventions and religious and theological proscriptions made conversion relatively rare, especially Muslim-to-Christian conversion.
 In many cases, societal pressure forced such converts to relocate within the country or leave the country to practice their new religion openly.